Dining - Toilets dirty/out of order

 You can be certain that you’re talking to the right person at the right time.
 We automatically connect you to contacts at thousands of household names, ombudsmen and regulators to find a resolution.

 Not all restaurants are legally obliged to have toilets for customers.
 Premises that are open after 11pm or have a drinks licence, however, must have toilets.
 You are entitled to expect that these toilet facilities are safe, clean and of an acceptable standard as part of your contract with the establishment

 Should you find that the restaurant does not have customer toilets, you could complain to the manager, who may be able to suggest a public convenience nearby.
 They may also offer you a reduction in your bill, a complimentary drink or even just an apology.
-If you feel your complaint is not taken seriously or there is no public convenience nearby, you should write a formal complaint to the restaurant manager via resolver.You should know
+If you feel your complaint isn't taken seriously or there is no public convenience nearby, you should write a formal complaint to the restaurant manager via Resolver.You should know

 - Always try to resolve your issue while you're still at the restaurant

 - Notices limiting the restaurant's liability must be prominently displayed

 - The food should be of a ‘satisfactory quality, fit for purpose, and as described’